j-berg-au/BOUNDLESS/content/Notes.md

 - Pivot Prophet to more single-target debuff focus, deprioritise pure-support.
 Prophets should have the highest save target, followed by Mages, followed by the other two.
 - Make an art inspiration board
 - Even out the weapons (make sure each Type has the same number of weapons, atm the Vanguard has the most at 7)
-- Flavourful currency name
-	- Trade in magical energy?
-Easy to gain from monsters.
-Does this mean we trade in Aether?
-Also allows you to spend it to craft things.
-Maybe Aether, maybe not Aether?
-Idk
 - Nerf Ricochet
 - Attack that does something like "deals X damage n times"
 - Move/Trick called "Fake-Out", deal 1 damage, then deal X (lots) damage.